Avanochi-project/AVANOCHI/avanochi/core/docs/README.md

     Unlike typical repositories, it does not manage a standalone entity.
 Instead, it encapsulates credential validation and JWT handling, ensuring that services interact with authentication through a clean interface.

     Methods:
-    - `hash_password(self, password: str)`: creates a SHA-256 hash of the provided password.
+    - `hash_password(password: str)`: creates a SHA-256 hash of the provided password.
 Used to store and verify credentials securely.
         ```python
         def hash_password(self, password: str) -> str:
             return hashlib.sha256(password.encode()).hexdigest()
         ```
-    - `validate_user_credentials(self, username: str, password: str)`: verifies that the provided credentials match an existing user.
+    - `validate_user_credentials(username: str, password: str)`: verifies that the provided credentials match an existing user.
         Returns the user document if valid, otherwise `None`.
         ```python
         def validate_user_credentials(self, username: str, password: str) -> dict | None: